 McDowell was selected to pitch in the All Star Game at Metropolitan Stadium in Minneapolis on July 13.
 It was the first of his six selections for the All Star squad.
 He pitched two innings, gave up one run, and was charged with the loss as the American League lost 6-5.

 The 1966 season began for Sam much as 1965 ended.
 He broke out of the gate with four victories and a no-decision in his first five starts.
-He threw consecutive one-hit gems in this streak, on April 25 against Kansas City and on May 1 against the White Sox.
-He struck out 10 in each game.
-McDowell became the fourth pitcher in major-league history to post back-to-back one-hit games.
+He threw consecutive one-hit shutouts in this streak, on April 25 against Kansas City and on May 1 against the White Sox.
+McDowell became the fourth pitcher in major-league history to post back-to-back one-hit complete game starts.

 On May 23, McDowell graced the cover of Sports Illustrated with the caption “Faster Than Koufax?”
 The comparison of the two left-handed strikeout kings was a hot discussion around the major leagues.
 McDowell gave an athlete’s non-answer to the magazine’s query: “It gives me quite a boost. . . .
 I am thrilled by it.
 After all, Sandy is the greatest and anyone would be thrilled to be mentioned in the same breath.
 I don’t take it too seriously, but I get a big boost out of it.”